 Best Practice # 1: Give your team proportionate access to information

 There are different roles in Qomon.
-Some roles, such as “member”, do not allow access or very partial access (like “field organizer”) to personal data.
+Some roles, such as “member”, do not allow access or very limited access (like “field organizer”) to personal data.
 Find details here.

 Give proportionate access to information within your team and remember that a member of your team (even if she/he is a volunteer) is under the responsibility of your organisation.
-The analogy is the same as an employee with respect to his company.
+It similar to an employee and company relationship.

 Other good practices: Do not forget to ...